Clyde F.C.: Supporters

 Clyde Football Club is 100% owned by the supporters.

 The supporters' fiercest rivalry is with Partick Thistle, given that the two clubs are both of smaller stature to that of Rangers and Celtic.
-However, given the success and promotion of Partick Thistle to the Scottish Premiership, and Clyde's recent relegation to the Scottish League Two, such derby games have become a rarity in past years.
+However, given the success of Partick Thistle and Clyde's relegation to Scottish League Two, such derby games have become a rarity in past years.
 Both clubs were in League One together in the 2020–21 season.

 The number of years Clyde spent without a permanent home of their own led to the fans identifying themselves as the Gypsy Army.

 The Clyde Supporters Social Club on Rutherglen Main Street burned down in the early 2000s and has never been rebuilt or re-opened.
 There was also a Supporters Club located in Kirkintilloch.

-The Clyde Supporters' Trust got formed during season 2003–04.
+The Clyde Supporters' Trust was formed during season 2003–04.
 A group of fans became aware of the club's severe financial problems as Billy Carmichael's reign as chairman came to an end.
 It was formed in time to save the club and keep it in the supporter's hands in a time that coincided with Clyde's failure to gain promotion and the chairman looking to sell his majority shareholding.

 In the past the Supporters' Trust has financed the signings of players such as John Potter and Tom Brighton, and retaining the signatures of players such as Neil McGregor and David Hutton.

 The Clyde supporters also run their own supporters team called Bully Wee United.
 Bully Wee United are recognised as the official supporters team of Clyde and represent the club in the IFA League with matches well played Saturday mornings.
 Matches are normally against the supporter's teams of the opposition facing the first team on the same day.
 Bully Wee United is unique in most Scottish supporters teams as they operate a strict policy that only Clyde supporters may play for the team.
 Players must attend a minimum number of Clyde games over a season.
 Clyde is also represented in the Scottish Central Amateur League by another supporters team named Broadwood Clyde.
 They got formed in 1994.
 They were crowned SSFL Division One league champions in 2005.
 They also won the SSFL League Cup in 2004 and SSFL Inter-Division Cup in 2003 making them the most successful Clyde supporters team.
 Broadwood Clyde play their homes games at Ravenswood in Cumbernauld on Sunday afternoons.